-State – State water policy, State water management, and budgets/investment allocated to water infrastructure
+State water policy, State water management, and budgets/investment allocated to water infrastructure

-City – every city has different water supply variables and factors to consider.
+Every city has different water supply variables and factors to consider.
 Just some examples are their total fresh water capacity, demand rate (withdrawal and consumption rates), ability to increase capacity or create new fresh water, population growth, local climate, economic growth, water loss and waste rates, efficiency rates across the major water users, water pollution rates, and so on

 Better water efficiency in agriculture and industry in particular (which take up 70% and 20% respectively globally of the withdrawals) can help as part of the solution

 Food makes up a significant majority of our water footprint.
 Not wasting food can help minimise our food water footprint (fruits and vegetables tend to have a high waste rate at te consumer level and have an irrigated water footprint at the agricultural stage).

-Shared – some cities share water resources with other cities.
+Some cities share water resources with other cities.
 A shared water resources management plan helps here.

-External – some cities and States rely in part on transboundary water transfers, and external water resources.
+Some cities and States rely in part on transboundary water transfers, and external water resources.
 Decreasing reliance on these resources and increasing reliance on internal resources can help here.

 Each region throughout the world might have a different micro climate, average temperature, average rainfall, yearly and seasonal variability, or even be hit by different events like droughts – all of these things can impact water supply.

-Beyond that – developed countries are usually going to have far more available finances to fund water supply projects and technology than developing or poor countries (which is part of the reason there are many people still without basic drinking water and sanitation water supply).
+Beyond that, developed countries are usually going to have far more available finances to fund water supply projects and technology than developing or poor countries (which is part of the reason there are many people still without basic drinking water and sanitation water supply).

 Some governments and water management organisations in some countries and states are going to be far more competent and plan better for the short and long term than others too.

 … what all these factors and other factors indicate, are, that every area or region within a country where water is used by people needs it’s own localized and individual approach and solutions for addressing their water supply and ensuring water security in a sustainable way.

 Potential Challenges & Problems Associated With Some Water Scarcity & Stress Solutions